 - 15.1 The originals of all title deeds shall be held in secure storage by the Association's solicitors or bankers.
-The Housing Services Manager will maintain a register of all title deeds and will confirm to the Housing Management Sub-committee on an annual basis that all title deeds are properly held. - 15.2 The Association shall maintain a fixed asset register detailing all furniture, fittings and equipment and other items classed as capital assets, owned by the organisation.
+The HSM will maintain a register of all title deeds and will confirm to the Housing Management Sub-committee on an annual basis that all title deeds are properly held. - 15.2 The Association shall maintain a fixed asset register detailing all furniture, fittings and equipment and other items classed as capital assets, owned by the organisation.
 The register should detail acquisition date, disposal date, estimated useful life for depreciation purposes and cost.
 In addition, the invoice number will be documented within the register, which may be held in electronic format. - 15.3 The Association shall undertake annual reviews of the register to verify continued ownership and existence of these fixed assets.
-This task shall be undertaken by the Finance Officer with the Finance Agent/Manager being informed of the outcome to allow for disposals to be carried out as necessary. - 15.4 Office Equipment Maintenance contracts and leasing contracts shall be entered into for such fixed assets as appropriate and a separate register shall be held by the Association.
+This task shall be undertaken by the Finance Officer with the CA being informed of the outcome to allow for disposals to be carried out as necessary. - 15.4 Office Equipment Maintenance contracts and leasing contracts shall be entered into for such fixed assets as appropriate and a separate register shall be held by the Association.
 Details to be inserted on these registers include; service provider, start date, termination date and asset being maintained/leased and cost.
 This register shall be updated on a quarterly basis by the Corporate Services Assistant and may be held in an electronic format.
-The Technical Services Manager will maintain such details for stock related maintenance contracts and leasing contracts. - 15.5 Details of any asset/equipment disposals, including details of sums received (if applicable), shall be reported to and authorised by the Finance, Audit and Risk Sub-committee within the quarterly management accounts. - 15.6 The Technical Services Manager and Finance Agent/Manager will ensure a register of all properties owned by the Association is maintained and kept up to date.
+The RAMM will maintain such details for stock related maintenance contracts and leasing contracts. - 15.5 Details of any asset/equipment disposals, including details of sums received (if applicable), shall be reported to and authorised by the HR, FA&Rwithin the quarterly management accounts. - 15.6 The RAMM and CA will ensure a register of all properties owned by the Association is maintained and kept up to date.
 The housing properties register shall ensure the Association complies with the requirements of component accounting.
 The current housing register used by the Association is known as the component accounting spreadsheet.
 The component accounting spreadsheet may be replaced by a suitable software system, as approved by Committee.
 This holds records of all housing assets by phase, split into relevant components.
-Component and property replacements and disposals, along with depreciation charges of housing property assets shall be updated on the component accounting spreadsheet in a timely manner (at the end of each contract and reconciled monthly by the Finance Agent/Manager).
-Copy invoices for all replacements will be attached to the invoice record on SDM as the invoice is processed, this will be done by the staff member processing the invoice.
-The resultant journals shall posted by the Finance Agent/Manager.
+Component and property replacements and disposals, along with depreciation charges of housing property assets shall be updated on the component accounting spreadsheet in a timely manner (at the end of each contract and reconciled monthly by the CA).
+Copy invoices for all replacements will be attached to the invoice record on SDM as the invoice is processed, the staff member processing the invoice will do this.
+The resultant journals shall posted by the CA.